Close

 What factors should you consider when investing in ULIPs?

-Factors to consider when investing in ULIPs include your investment goals, risk tolerance, investment horizon, charges associated with the ULIP, fund options available, and the track record of the insurance company offering the ULIP.
+Some of the considerations when investing in ULIPs are your investment objectives, risk tolerance, investment period, fund expenses of the ULIP, availability of funds in the ULIP, and the performance of the insurance company providing the ULIP.

 3